Yuze-Zhao/Yuze-Zhao.github.io/index.md

 I am a Ph.D. student majoring in **Data Science** at Texas A&M University.
 Currently, I work as a research assistant in the Wm Michael Barnes ’64 Department of Industrial & Systems Engineering, advised by [Dr. Rui Tuo](https://sites.google.com/site/ruituo2017/).

-If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *chaoan@tamu.edu* By the way, I have a Mandarin chat podcast [EasyPod](https://www.easypod.fun/).
+If you are interested in any aspect of me, I would love to chat and collaborate, please email me at - *chaoan@tamu.edu*.

+By the way, I have a Mandarin chat podcast [EasyPod](https://www.easypod.fun/).

 <br>